-8. Major Exterior Changes

-Major alterations are generally considered to be those which substantially alter the existing structure either by subtraction and/or addition.
+8. Major Exterior Changes: Major alterations are generally considered to be those which substantially alter the existing structure either by subtraction and/or addition.
 Major building alterations include, but are not limited to, construction of porches, greenhouses, rooms, fireplaces, chimneys, other additions to a home, etc.

-More specifically, the design of major alterations should be compatible in scale, materials and color with the applicant's house and adjacent houses.
-The location of major alterations should not impair the views, or amount of sunlight and natural ventilation on adjacent properties.
-Pitched roofs must match the slope of the roof on the applicant's house.
-New windows and doors should match the type used in the applicant's house and should be located in a manner which will relate well to the location of exterior openings in the existing house.
+More specifically, the design and major alterations should be compatible in scale, material and color with the applicant's house and adjacent houses.
+The location of major alternations should not impair the views, or amount of sunlight and natural ventilation on adjacent properties.
+Pitched roofs must match the type used in the applicant's house and should be located in a manner which will relate well to the location of exterior openings in the existing house.

-If changes in grade or other conditions which will affect drainage are anticipated, they must be indicated.
+Any changes in grade or other conditions which will affect drainage are anticipated, they must be indicated.
 Approval will be denied if adjoining properties are adversely affected by changes in drainage.

-Construction materials must be stored so that the impact on neighboring properties is minimized.
+Construction material must be stored so that impact on neighboring properties is minimized.
 Excess material should be immediately removed after completion of construction.

-Antennas

-Exterior antennas and satellite dishes are prohibited.

-\\\ See addendum page 22 regarding FCC ruling.

-10. Dog Houses And Runs

-Dog houses must be compatible with the applicant's house in color and material or match a natural wood fence and must be located where they will be visually unobtrusive.
-In addition, they must be in rear yards.
+- 9. Antennas: Exterior antennas and satellite dishes are prohibited.
+See addendum page XX regarding FCC ruling - 10.
+Dog Houses and Runs: Dog houses must be compatible with the applicant's house in color and material or match a natural wood fence and must be located where they will be visually unobtrusive.

+In addition, they must be in tear yards.
 Dog houses will be reviewed on an individual basis.

-11. Exterior Decorative Objects

-Exterior decorative objects including but not limited to bird baths, wagon wheels, sculptures, fountains, ponds, stumps, driftwood piles, and free-standing poles of all types are permitted only in rear yards and under cover of a fence line.

-12. Outside Lighting Electronic Insect Traps

-Electronic lighting should be chosen so as not to light up any area beyond that of the applicant's property.
+- 11. Exterior Decorative Objects: Exterior decorative objects include but not limited to bird baths, wagon wheels, sculptures, fountains, ponds, stumps, driftwood piles, and free-standing polls of all types are permitted only in rear yards and under cover of a fence line. - 12.
+Outside Lighting and Electronic Insect Traps: Electronic lighting should be chosen so as not to light up any area beyond that of the applicant's property.
 Cases of darkened common areas should be brought before the grounds committee.
-Electronic insect traps shall not be installed or maintained in such a way as to cause discomfort to adjacent owners from noise and may only be operated during those times when the immediate area protected by the trap is occupied by the owner or his guests.
+Electronic insect traps shall not be installed or maintained in such a way as to cause discomfort to adjacent owners from noise and may only be operated during those times when the immediate area, protected by the trap, is occupied by the owner or their guests. - 13.
+Exterior Painting: All color changes must be approved by the Architectural Control Committee.

-13. Exterior Painting

-All color changes must be approved by the Architectural Control Committee.
 Repainting or staining a specific object to match its original color need not be submitted.

-Color changes apply not only to the house siding, but also to the doors, shutters, trim, roofing, and other appurtenant structures.

-Change of exterior colors should be in conformance with established neighborhood guidelines or selected from one of the existing neighborhood colors.
+Color changes apply not only to the house siding, but also the doors, shutters, trim, roofing, and other appurtenant structures.
+Change to exterior colors should be in conformance with stabled neighborhood guidelines or selected from one of the existing neighborhood colors.

-14. Flagpoles

-Homeowners wishing temporary flagpole staffs which do not exceed six feet (6') in length and are attached at an incline to the front wall or pillar of the house or dwelling unit need not have an application.
+- 14. Flagpoles: Homeowners wishing temporary flagpole staffs which do not exceed six feet (6') in length and are attached at an incline to the front wall or pillar of the house, or dwelling unit, need not have an application. - 15.
+Barbecue Grills: Barbecue grills should be placed in the rear of the house and as far as practical from the adjacent property line. - 16.
+Compost Piles: Compost piles are prohibited. - 17.
+Hot Tubs/Pools: Plans for hot tubs and pools must be submitted to the Architectural Control Committee.

-15. Barbecue Grills

-Barbecue grills should be placed in the rear of the house and as far as practical from the adjacent property lines.

-16. Compost Piles

-Compost piles are prohibited.

-17. Hot Tubs/Pools

-Plans for hot tubs and pools must be submitted to the Architectural Control Committee.
 Copy of County approval should be submitted with detailed plans.
-Descriptions of trellises, privacy screening, etc are requested for approval.
+Descriptions of trellises, privacy screening, etc. are requested for approval.